jolavarrialb/labelin-docker/README.md

 * `COMPOSER_BITBUCKET_KEY` - Optional - Your Bitbucket OAuth key ([how to get](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html))
 * `COMPOSER_BITBUCKET_SECRET` - Optional - Your Bitbucket OAuth secret
 * `DEBUG` - Toggles tracing in the bash commands when exectued; nothing to do with Magento`
-* `PHP_ENABLE_XDEBUG` - When set to `true` it will include the Xdebug ini file as part of the PHP configuration, turning it on.
-It's recommended to only switch this on when you need it as it will slow down the application.
 * `UPDATE_UID_GID` - If this is set to "true" then the uid and gid of `www-data` will be modified in the container to match the values on the mounted folders.
 This seems to be necessary to work around virtualbox issues on OSX.

 A sample `docker-compose.yml` is provided in this repository.